apache/cordova-ios/README.md

 **11. I've got other PhoneGap-specific issues not covered here?**

 A. Older pre-1.0 issues have been put in the [PhoneGap iOS FAQ](http://wiki.phonegap.com/w/page/41631150/PhoneGap-for-iOS-FAQ) on the [Wiki](http://wiki.phonegap.com).

+**12. On an iOS 3.2 iPad, and launching an iPhone only app, when I use the Media Capture API, the user interface shown is iPad sized, not iPhone sized?**

+A. You must delete the *~ipad.png images from **Capture.bundle** if they want to build an iPhone only app and have captureAudio() display properly on an iPad.
+This additional fix is just for iPad running iOS 3.2 - if the requested *~ipad.png is not available it returns the iPhone sized image.

 BUGS?
 -----